 Podcasting is today what blogging was when I started this work back in 2008.
-Basically, everyone has one and it's easy to get started!
-And just like blogging back in 2008, just because you can do it, it doesn't mean you should or that it will be any good.
-A recent article in Forbes stated that there are now over 800,000 active podcasts with over 54 million podcast episodes currently available worldwide.
+Basically, everyone has one and it’s easy to get started!
+And just like blogging back in 2008, just because you can do it, it doesn’t mean you should or that it will be any good.
+An article in Forbes stated that there are now over 800,000 active podcasts with over 54 million podcast episodes currently available worldwide.
 In summary, there are a lot of podcasts out there.
 Did the world need my health podcast?
 Clearly I thought it did, and this is why.

 I have been working in this field since 2008, and I have seen so many changes within the health field and within the greater health industry.
-There is more health information available now than ever before, but it's not necessarily translating into greater health.
+There is more health information available now than ever before, but it’s not necessarily translating into greater health or better clarity.
 I am finding through social media and specifically through my Culinary Nutrition Expert students that, even though the general population is more informed, everyone is also feeling dramatically more confused, and now, also afraid.
-Striving for optimal health has become more complicated than it should be and as a result, I see people just hide from and forgo all of it.
+Striving for optimal health has become more complicated than it should be and as a result, I see people hide from and forgo all of it.

 The big question that everyone is trying to answer is: “What do I need to do for my health?
 My partner’s health?
 My child’s health?”
 The answer is remarkably simple and the most complicated of all because there isn’t an answer.
 There is no single solution for every human on the planet and as such, there is no single expert who has all the answers for everyone, nor a single dietary protocol, supplement, or approach that will work for everyone.
 However, there are big and important considerations that do apply to most people, most of the time.
 These big considerations aren’t flashy, exciting or newsworthy and because of this, we overlook them as we hunt through the details in the hopes of finding that one missing bit that will solve everything.
 Health just doesn’t work that way, though.

 Josh and I got to thinking, how can we be part of the solution rather than the mix of conflicting information and overwhelm?
-How can we serve the individuals that seek our guidance, opinion and distillation of the research?
+How can we serve the individuals that seek our guidance, opinion, and distillation of the research?
 That is how the Today Is The Day Podcast came to be.

-Our objective with every show is to simplify and strip back the complicated contradictions to the basic essential, evidence-supported information and offer the tools and strategies to empower listeners to know what needs to be done.
+Our objective with every show is to simplify and strip back the complicated contradictions to the basic, essential, evidence-supported information and offer the tools and strategies to empower listeners to know what needs to be done.